The Pennsylvania Dutch Language

-Amish speak a dialect of German known as Pennsylvania German, or Pennsylvania Dutch.
-There are some similarities with dialects of German spoken in Europe today, though Pennsylvania German includes numerous English words.
+Amish speak a version of German known as Pennsylvania German, or Pennsylvania Dutch.
+There are some similarities with dialects of German spoken in Europe today, though Pennsylvania Dutch includes numerous English words.
 Accents and manners of speaking Pennsylvania Dutch can vary between communities.

-Pennsylvania German is generally not a written language.
+Pennsylvania Dutch is generally not a written language.
 However, some attempts have been made to transcribe the language to a written form.
 Dictionaries have been compiled and some books written in the dialect.

 Bibles used by Amish are written in High German, and verses read in church are also in High German, as is the Amish songbook, the Ausbund.
 Proficiency in High German can vary among Amish.
 It is safe to say that Amish are a bilingual people, with individuals having a varying degree of ability in High German.

 The Pennsylvania Dutch dialect is not only a means of communication but also seen as important in a symbolic sense.
 Along with Plain clothing and the horse-and-buggy, it is seen as a marker of the Amish and other Plain people, marking them in contrast with the outside world.
 Thus the preservation of the Pennsylvania Dutch language is important to the Amish.
 In some communities there is concern that Pennsylvania Dutch may be falling out of use in favor of English.